Amine Gemayel

 As a result of heavy pressure, and the withdrawal of the multinational forces, Gemayel visited Damascus in 1984, and formed a national unity government, including members from the opposition, headed by Rashid Karami.
 He cancelled the May 17 Agreement, and appointed Michel Aoun as a Commander of the Armed Forces.
 In 1986, he helped Samir Geagea organize a coup against the leader of the Lebanese Forces Elie Hobeika, for signing the Tripartite Accord with Berri and Jumblatt.
 Following the assassination of Karami, he appointed Selim Hoss as acting Prime Minister.

-Right before his term expired, Gemayel dismissed the cabinet and formed a military government headed by Aoun.
+Right before his term expired, Gemayel dismissed the cabinet and formed a military government headed by Michel Aoun.
 Aoun then declared war on Syria but was defeated in 1990, marking the end of the civil war and the implementation of the Taef Agreement.
 Gemayel moved to Switzerland and later France, starting a self-imposed exile.

-In 2000, he returned to Lebanon, and organized opposition to Syria, and the leadership of the Phalangist Party.
+In 2000, Gemayel returned to Lebanon, and organized opposition to Syria, and the leadership of the Phalangist Party.
 He joined the Qornet Shehwan Gathering, and participated in the Cedar Revolution following the assassination of Rafic Hariri.
-In 2006, Pierre Gemayel, his son, who was a deputy in the parliament, was assassinated.
+In 2006, Pierre Gemayel, his son, who was a member of the parliament, was assassinated.
 He ran in the by-election, but lost against a Free Patriotic candidate.
 His other son, Samy, succeeded him as president of the Phalangist Party.